What Is a Client Referral?

-Doing this through a drip-fed email sequence over the first month of signing a new client will really get the ball rolling towards lots of referrals.
+Doing this through a drip-fed email sequence over the first month of signing a new client will really get the ball rolling toward lots of referral opportunities.

 When they see you offer FB ads, and they just had a business luncheon where Jane Doe said they needed to find a person who does just that, you’re one step closer to referrals.

-The other major roadblock keeping your happy buyers from suggesting your services is the logistics of doing so.
+The other major roadblock keeping your happy buyers from suggesting your services to others is the logistics of doing so.

 While natural conversations where your services come up do happen, it’s not that often.
 So, getting client referrals “out of season” has to be easy enough for your accounts to want to reach out to their colleagues without a clear reason.

-There are a number of ways to make it easy.
+There are a number of ways to make client referrals easy.